nikgraf/graphiql-spark/README.md

 # GraphiQL Spark

-GraphiQL Spark exists to demo a GraphQL schema without any GraphQL endpoint.
+GraphiQL Spark exists to demo a GraphQL schema without a GraphQL endpoint.

 It allows you to run queries or mutations completely client side a.k.a serverless!
 In addition the query/mutation response is rendered once GraphiQL is mounted, which makes it ideal for blog posts.